google/googleapis.dart/discoveryapis_generator/README.md

 ```
 $ dart bin/generate.dart -h
 Usage:
-The discovery generator supports the following subcommands:
+The discovery generator has the following sub-commands:

   package
   files

 The 'package' subcommand generates an API package from already downloaded
 discovery documents.
 It takes the following options:

 -i, --input-dir              Input directory of discovery documents.
                              (defaults to "googleapis-discovery-documents")
 -o, --output-dir             Output directory of the generated API package.
                              (defaults to "googleapis")
     --package-name           Name of the generated API package.
                              (defaults to "googleapis")
     --package-version        Version of the generated API package.
                              (defaults to "0.1.0-dev")
     --package-description    Description of the generated API package.
                              (defaults to "Auto-generated client libraries.")
     --package-author         Author of the generated API package.
     --package-repository     Homepage of the generated API package.